MickStick/Back-End-Test/TICKETS.md

 ### Dev Notes / Response
 - Added checks for request body arguments, check if they were defined and add them to the updated order accordingly
+- update total in which the total price is a total of the product of the items price and quantity
-- Update order total, if items were passed then set as the toal of items else use the current total on the order
+- Update order total, if items were passed then set as the total of the items else use the current total on the order

   _(Time taken 5 mins)_
 ---